Deep Inelastic Processes and the Equations of Motion: Zero order term: the QCD parton model

 \subsection{Twist-3, "Hybrid" Correlator}

-Now we consider a sector of the correlator which, as already explained, has both T-even and T-odd contributions.
+Now we consider a sector of the correlator which, as explained above in this section, has both T-even and T-odd contributions.
 In particular, here we focus on that part of "hybrid" correlator which comes from the so-called "kinematic" twist-3 terms.
-In Appendix C we find, according to the usual notations\cite{mt,gms},
+In Appendix C we find, according to the usual notations (Mulders and Tangerman, 1996; Goeke {\it et al.}, 2005),